mingislight/mingislight.github.io/_posts/2025-04-28-why-cloud-computing-matters-az-900.md

 ---

-## How Cloud Services Strengthen Bozeman Health
+## How Cloud Services Strengthen Healthcare IT

-At Bozeman Health, cloud services support communication, storage, secure sign-ins, learning, and collaboration.
+In the field of Healthcare IT, cloud services support communication, storage, secure sign-ins, learning, and collaboration.
 We combine private systems with public cloud for a **hybrid** approach, balancing reliability and innovation.

 ---